Weaners – pigs from 7 – 30 kg

 Water for weaners

-Sufficient amount and quality of water is crucial for optimal growth.
+Sufficient amount and quality of water are crucial for optimal growth.

 The water supply must be designed with easy access for all animal sizes and must support several weaners drinking at the same time.
 Recommendations on water quality can be found here.

 Correct water flow throughout the production facility is important.
-The water supply should be able to maintain the below mentioned flow rates in all drinkers when the main part of the drinkers is in use.
+The water supply should be able to maintain sufficient flow rates in all drinkers while the main part of the drinkers is in use.